wirecardBrasil/challenge/mobile/mobile-challenge.md

 <img src="https://github.com/moip/challenge/blob/mobile_challenge/mobile/order%20detail.png" width="360">

 #### About the challenge
+* You don't need to follow the same design as showed on the screenshots, feel free to create your own design if you want to.
+There's no need to add aditional info that wasn't asked, such as "remember your password" and "create account" on the login page.
 * It must be written in java, kotlin or swift.
 * You should store the login data.
 If you reopen the app, it shouldn't ask for the login again, it must go direct to the order list screen.
 * When you click in one of the orders at the list order screen, you must show another screen with de order details.